YaxuanSeanZhang/yaxuanseanzhang.github.io/content/_index.md

               * Led a data collection process from over 1000 users.
               * Applied data mining and statistical models to study gender mobility discrepancies.
               * Designed a new explainable AI algorithm to model health disparities in mobility.
-              * Delivered a recommendation report to stakeholders (MnDOT) for policy-making decisions.
+              * Delivered a recommendation to stakeholder (MnDOT) for policy-making decisions.

         - title: Transportation Data Science Intern
           company: Metropolitan Council